utdata/rwd-mastery-assignments/alcohol-sales-tabc/rubric-spring21.md

 ### Peer edits

-There are two points where you turn in updates on your peer editing.
+There are several points where you turn in updates on your peer editing.

 ## Process deadlines